Boston University Commencement Event Information

 If you borrowed a Perkins Loan, you must contact the Student Loan Department by calling 617-353-2340 to complete this requirement.

 Planned for Licensure?

-Licensure and MTEL information is available on the SED website www.bu.edu/sed/licensure.
+Licensure and MTEL information is available on the SED website at bu.edu/sed/licensure.

 Donated to the Class Gift?

-Each year, members of BU’s graduating class band together to support future BU students-and to give thanks for the many opportunities their BU education as provided for them.
+Each year, members of BU’s graduating class band together to support future BU students, and to give thanks for the many opportunities their BU education has provided for them.

-To learn more about the Class Gift Program click here: www.bu.edu/campaign/students
+To learn more about the Class Gift Program click here: bu.edu/campaign/students.